AnLeDro/Holistic_Immobilisation/model.md

   - Description: Details on the catalysed reaction.
 - mKPIs_efficiency
   - Type: mKPIsEfficiency
-  - Description: meta key performance indicators, for a holistic comparison of immobilised enzyme processes.
+  - Description: Meta key performance indicators, for a holistic comparison of immobilised enzyme processes.

 ## General information